Skip to main content

 Dr. Koob Profile Picture

-NIAAA’s mission is to generate and disseminate fundamental knowledge about the effects of alcohol on health and well-being and apply that knowledge to improve the diagnosis, prevention, and treatment of alcohol-related problems, including alcohol use disorder, across the lifespan.
-For nearly 50 years, NIAAA has been at the forefront of cutting-edge alcohol research.
-This work has significantly expanded our understanding of how alcohol affects the brain and body and has led to better interventions to prevent and treat alcohol misuse and related conditions.
+The mission of the National Institute on Alcohol Abuse and Alcoholism (NIAAA) is to generate and disseminate fundamental knowledge about the adverse effects of alcohol on health and well-being and to apply that knowledge to improve the diagnosis, prevention, and treatment of alcohol-related problems, including AUD, across the life course.
+For more than 50 years, NIAAA has been at the forefront of cutting-edge alcohol research that has significantly expanded our understanding of the factors that contribute to alcohol-related problems and the mechanisms through which they develop.

 George F. Koob, Ph.D.